Trust img

 A gynaecologist may recommend tests to determine the levels of:

-• Thyroid hormones: Problems with the thyroid gland cause symptoms that mimic menopause.
+• Thyroid hormones– Next, check the thyroid levels since some of the problems with the thyroid gland cause symptoms that mimic menopause.

-• Anti-Müllerian Hormone (AMH): This test indicates your ovarian reserve.
-Lower AMH levels can signal reduced egg supply and help in assessing menopause onset.
+• Anti-Müllerian Hormone (AMH)– This test indicates your ovarian reserve.
+Lower AMH levels can signal reduced egg supply and help assess menopausal onset.

 Treatment Options for Early Menopause

-Here are a few treatment options that can help you manage early menopause:
+Here are a few common treatment options that can help you manage early menopause:

 • Non-Hormonal Medications: Antidepressants and anti-seizure medications are prescribed for symptoms of early menopause and are effective in managing hot flashes and mood swings.